Charles Davenport: End of career and impact

 After Adolf Hitler's rise to power in Germany, Davenport maintained connections with various Nazi institutions and publications, both before and during World War II.
 He held editorial positions at two influential German journals, both of which were founded in 1935, and in 1939 he wrote a contribution to the Festschrift for Otto Reche, who became an important figure in the plan to "remove" those populations considered "inferior" in eastern Germany.
 In a 1938 Letter to the Editor of Life magazine, he included both Franklin Roosevelt and Joseph Goebbels as examples of crippled statesmen who, motivated by their physical defects, have "led revolutions and aspired to dictatorships while burdening their country with heavy taxes and reducing its finances to chaos."

 Although many other scientists had stopped supporting eugenics due to the rise of Nazism in Germany, Charles Davenport remained a fervent supporter until the end of his life.
 Six years after he retired in 1934, Davenport held firm to these beliefs even after the Carnegie Institute pulled funding from the eugenics program at Cold Spring Harbor in 1940.
 While Charles Davenport is remembered primarily for his role in the eugenics movement, he also had a significant influence in increasing funding for genetics research.
-His success in organizing the financial support for scientific endeavors fueled his success throughout his career, while also allowing for the study of other scientists.
+His success in organizing the financial support for scientific endeavors fueled his success throughout his career, while also providing for other scientists' studies.
 Indeed, Cold Spring Harbor saw many prominent geneticists go through its doors while he was its director.
 He died of pneumonia in 1944 at the age of 77.
 He is buried in Laurel Hollow, New York.